When looking for guidance for staff development, don’t consult a thesaurus.

 “Do you need to be a team?
 Maybe you can be successful in your organization by just being a group,” Garry said. “(These questions) get people really thinking about what is missing from a group that makes a significant difference in developing shared goals and being a more effective nonprofit organization.”

 Staff development is a vital part of any nonprofit’s success.
-Understanding where your team stands, several key skills and how to start living your organizational values everyday can bring your team together to achieve more.
+Understanding where your team stands, several key skills, and how to start living your organizational values every day can bring your team together to achieve more.

 Who is On Top?

-Marianne Worthington, founder of the sustainable teamwork organization Work Warrior, said when she is working with a dysfunctional staff, it starts up top.
+Marianne Worthington, the founder of the sustainable teamwork organization Work Warrior, said when she is working with a dysfunctional staff, it starts up top.

-Instead of group versus team, she focuses on the difference between a leader and manager.
+Instead of group versus team, she focuses on the difference between a leader and a manager.
 Leaders are the visionaries in the organization, while the managers are the ones who ensure that vision gets accomplished.